magj3k/swiftpage/README.md

 Many tools already exist for creating websites without needing to know any coding language or technical procedure.
 Many of these tools, however, still require users to learn a new user interface or spend lots of extra time trying to make something aesthetically pleasing.

-SwiftPage makes all of these issues pretty much trivial – SwiftPage lets you create content-rich webpages in *minutes* that look great *by default*.
+SwiftPage makes all of these issues pretty much trivial – SwiftPage lets you create content-rich webpages in *minutes* that look great *by default* (and they're mobile-friendly).

 ### What are some SwiftPage examples?